praisennamonu1/caeser-cipher/README.md

 # Encrypt/Decrypt App

-This is a simple command-line application that allows you to encrypt and decrypt text using a secret key.
+This is a simple user interface application that allows you to encrypt and decrypt text using a secret key.

 ## Installation